E-rick23/TextTools/README.md

 Nope!
 No installation required, fire up the .exe file (Linux support is intended soon) and you're good to go!

+### Can I build from source?
+That's...
+A bit complicated, the Tesseract OCR files are heavy after it's installation, which don't play well with Git, so, for now, you may need to stick with the final files, sadly.

 ## Main functions:

 - Choose an image file to convert to text